EVerest/everest-core/docs/source/explanation/high-level-overview.rst

 High-Level Overview of EVerest
 ##############################

-EVerest an open source software stack for electric vehicle charging stations.
-It provides all necessary functionalities to run a charging station, from low-level hardware interaction to high-level protocols like OCPP and ISO15118.
+EVerest is the open source firmware stack for EV charging stations.
+By digitally abstracting the complexity of multiple standards and use cases, EVerest runs on any device, from unmanaged AC home chargers to complex multi-EVSE satellite public DC charging stations with battery and solar support.
+EVerest supports all the standards and protocols needed for standards-compliant, interoperable and secure charging.
+In other words, EVerest does the hard work of translating standards into working code to ensure that every car works with every charger with every charging app and network.

 Key features of EVerest
 ========================